Ejdee/bachelor_thesis/README.md

 # CA-ALIKED: Domain-Adapted Local Feature Extractor for Automotive Surfaces

-This repository contains the implementation of the CA-ALIKED pipeline, which fine-tunes the [ALIKED](https://github.com/Shiaoming/ALIKED) feature extractor for 3D reconstruction of reflective vehicle surfaces without manual annotations.
+This repository contains the implementation of a pipeline, which fine-tunes the [ALIKED](https://github.com/Shiaoming/ALIKED) feature extractor for 3D reconstruction of reflective vehicle surfaces without manual annotations.
 The approach uses a multi-model Structure-from-Motion consensus to automatically generate pseudo ground-truth keypoint heatmaps, then fine-tunes only the detection head of ALIKED while keeping the descriptor head frozen.

 The code is organized into three stages that are meant to be run in sequence: